Paroxysmal Supraventricular Tachycardia (SVT, PSVT)

 If these maneuvers are not effective, if the arrhythmia causes severe symptoms, or if the episode lasts more than 20 minutes, people are advised to seek medical intervention to stop the episode.
 Doctors can usually stop an episode promptly by giving an intravenous injection of a drug, usually adenosine or verapamil.
 Rarely, drugs are ineffective, and cardioversion (delivery of an electrical shock to the heart) may be necessary.

 Prevention is more difficult than treatment.
-When episodes are frequent or bothersome, doctors usually recommend radiofrequency ablation.
-For this procedure, energy that has a specific frequency is delivered through an electrode catheter inserted in the heart.
-This energy destroys the tissue in which paroxysmal supraventricular tachycardia originates.
+When episodes are frequent or bothersome, doctors usually recommend catheter ablation.
+For this procedure, energy that has a specific frequency or cold is delivered through a catheter inserted in the heart.
+This energy or cold temperature destroys the tissue in which paroxysmal supraventricular tachycardia originates.

-If radiofrequency ablation is not an option, almost any antiarrhythmic drug may be effective.
+If catheter ablation is not an option, almost any antiarrhythmic drug may be effective.
 Drugs commonly used include beta-blockers, digoxin, diltiazem, verapamil, propafenone, and flecainide (see Table: Some Drugs Used to Treat Arrhythmias).

 Generic NameSelect Brand Names